rajkunamaneni/Code-Coverage-Trends/README.md

 Our research builds on previous studies that have looked at factors contributing to a project's popularity, but we're adding a new angle by focusing on code coverage.
 We believe that understanding this relationship can help developers improve their projects and attract more users and contributors.

+### Methodology

+The research methodology encompasses a comprehensive analysis of GitHub repositories, employing statistical tools to examine the correlation between code coverage metrics and project popularity.
+We scrutinize code coverage trends over time, juxtaposed with the project's popularity indicators such as stars, forks, and pull requests.
+This approach enables us to identify patterns and deduce the influence of code coverage on a project's appeal within the GitHub community.

-### Findings and Future Research
+### Findings, Limitations, and Future Research

 Results show a significant correlation between code coverage and project popularity, indicating that popular projects tend to have better code coverage.
 However, the link between high code coverage and high project popularity is weaker, suggesting other factors also influence a project's appeal.
 Introducing new features with substantial code coverage positively impacts project popularity.

+While this study marks a significant stride in understanding the relationship between code coverage and project popularity, it acknowledges certain limitations, such as the reliance on pull requests as proxies for feature introductions.
 Acknowledging limitations such as using pull requests as a proxy for new feature introductions, we suggest future research directions including qualitative studies on developer perspectives and a broader analysis across different projects and platforms.
 While high code coverage correlates with increased project visibility on GitHub, other factors also influence popularity, highlighting the need for a comprehensive understanding of what drives project appeal.

 ### Repository Structure
 ```